intel/yask/README.md

 # YASK--Yet Another Stencil Kernel

 * New YASK users may want to start with the [YASK tutorial](docs/YASK-tutorial.pdf).
-* Existing YASK users may want to jump to the [backward-compatibility notices](#backward-compatibility-notices).
+* Users with existing YASK-based code may want to jump to the [backward-compatibility notices](#backward-compatibility-notices).

 ## Overview
 YASK is a framework to rapidly create high-performance stencil code including optimizations and features such as